In a Nutshell:

 What do I do for work?

 I enjoy designing programs and writing grants to develop new programs.
 One of the grants funded a project called “Animating Understanding”.
 Our students enjoyed working with author Roger Essley and the Tufts Center for Engineering Education Outreach to produce stop-motion animations of various literature and science concepts.
 Another grant funded a district-wide Universal Design for Learning academy with the Center for Applied Special Technologies and the NH Department of Education.
 One of my competitive multi-year grants provided funding for our at-risk children to receive leadership training with the Browne Center at the University of New Hampshire.
-Other at risk students are working on designing their own public service announcements and documentaries with Media Power Youth.
+Other at risk students worked on designing their own public service announcements and documentaries with Media Power Youth.
 My hope is that we can work to empower youngsters who feel their choices are limited.
 My current grant is supporting the introduction of Universal Design for Learning frameworks to ten schools.

 I have significant experience with program development.
-Over two decades ago, I worked with a team to design the SAU preschool program and I was the director of that program for 15 years.
+Several years ago, I worked with a team to design a district preschool program and I was the director of that program for 15 years.
 The program staff are active members of the NH Preschool Technical Assistance Network and they continue to provide programming to children with and without special needs between the ages of 2 1/2 and 5 years.
 They also run Childfind clinics for parents who are concerned about their child’s development, provide consultative services to local area preschools, and support parents through a wide variety of outreach efforts.
 I have also designed and implemented highly successful RT based programs for adolescents with emotional and behavioral disabilities, language-based programs for children with dyslexia and other language-based learning disabilities, a multi-component model program for children with autism, and a skills program for children with developmental disabilities.
 Currently, I am redesigning and expanding programming for students with language-based learning disabilities and I am restructuring how mental and behavioral health services are provided in our schools.

 What other work do I do?